ngwalton/wbba_tools/README.md

 The file to open to run this is called knit_interactive_chronplots.R, but it also calls the companion markdown file interactive_chronplot.Rmd.

+To load your own data, put your EBD file in the folder: data/chrontplot_data, and delete the example file here.
+There can only be one csv in this folder.

-To load your own data, replace the call to the sample file with a call to your own eBird data file:
+Then replace the call to the sample file with a call to your own eBird data file:
 ````
 # loads EBD data
 ebird <- read.delim("ebird_data_sample_wbbaii.txt", quote = "", as.is = TRUE)
 ````
-The first part of the script splits your eBird data into invidual .csv files by species.
-Make sure that the folder does not have other .csv files in it.

 Note that as written this is only pulling the atlas portal records.

 The output product will be interactive html files.
+It outputs into a new folder called output on the same level as the data and analysis folders.